-- supporting budgeting to focus on prevention - early intervention and resources for people and families in debt to access information and support to reverse the detrimental cycle impacting on their income and wellbeing.
+- person-centred approaches - supporting budgeting to focus on prevention - early intervention and resources for people and families in debt to access information and support to reverse the detrimental cycle impacting on their income and wellbeing.

 These principles run throughout the deliverables for this pillar, set out below.